wavemaker/docs/learn/react-native/web-view.md

 ## Styling WebView

-To inject CSS into WebView, call `injectCSS` function, as shown below.
+To inject CSS into WebView, call the `injectCSS` function, as shown below.

 ```
  Page.Widgets.webview1.insertCSS(`